 13) Page zoom-in and zoom-out functionality

-There are many free and paid cross browser testing tools available in the market.
-You need to select the browser compatibility tool depending on your needs.
-If cross browser testing is critical part of your web project then you must allocate considerable time, resources and budget testing your website on different web browsers.
-Paid cross browser testing tools can be also a good option for projects having browser dependent functionality.
-But for most of the projects, free cross browser testing tools are sufficient to verify cross browser functionality
+There are many free and paid cross-browser testing tools available in the market.
+And you need to select the browser compatibility tool depending on your needs.
+If cross-browser testing is a critical part of your web project then you must allocate some considerable time, resources and budget for testing your website on different web browsers.

-Check out below list of all cross browser testing tools available online for testing website in multiple browsers:
+Check out below list of all cross-browser testing tools available online for the testing website in multiple browsers:

-Browsershots allow you to test website in any browser and operating system.
-This is widely used cross browser testing tool because of its features and available customizations.
+Description: Browsershots allow you to test a website in any browser and operating system.
+This is a widely used cross-browser testing tool because of its features and available customizations.

-You need to repeat the steps for every test.
+You need to repeat these steps for every test.
 This free browser compatibility test service can be used for taking website screen-shots almost in 61 browsers and various operating systems.

-Main drawback of this service is the time taken to display the result when you select many browsers and many times it shows timeout error.
+The main drawback of this service is the time taken to display the result when you select several browsers and many times it shows timeout error.

 IE, Firefox, Google Chrome, Opera, Safari, Minefield, Netscape and many more browsers with all versions.

-This is a free online browser compatibility check tool to test website on almost all versions of Microsoft Internet Explorer.
-Just select the Internet Explorer version from drop down list and put your url to start rendering website.
+Description: This is a free online browser compatibility check tool to test website on almost all versions of Microsoft Internet Explorer.
+Just select the Internet Explorer version from the drop-down list and put your URL to start rendering the website.
 You can instantly verify the screen-shot of the page under test.

-There is also a “IE NetRenderer” Firefox add-on available that allows you to render the web page that you are currently reading.
+There is also an “IE NetRenderer” Firefox add-on available that allows you to render the web page that you are currently reading.

-A Firefox and Chrome add on to simulate IE browse with a single click of a button.
-This is a best tool for software testers and developers, since you can easily view how your web page displayed in Internet Explorer with just one click using Firefox or Chrome browsers.
-Unfortunately this add-on is not available for Firefox 6.0 and above versions.
-But again a good tool to quickly start your testing on Internet explorer when you have either Firefox or Google Chrome browsers.
+Description: A Firefox and Chrome add-on to simulate IE browse with a single click of a button.
+This is the best tool for software testers and developers since you can easily view how your web page is displayed in the Internet Explorer with just one click using Firefox or Chrome browsers.
+Unfortunately, this add-on is not available for Firefox 6.0 and its above versions.
+But again it is a good tool to quickly start your testing on Internet Explorer when you have either Firefox or Google Chrome browsers.

 IETester, a free cross browser testing tool can be used to test website on IE 5.5, IE6, IE7, IE8 and IE9 preview browsers on Windows 7, Vista and XP operating systems.

-Microsoft Expression Web SuperPreview free cross browser testing software allows you to test and debug layout issues across different IE browsers and platforms.
-You can check websites in different browsers simultaneously.
-Also check how a page renders in a browser and compare it with other standard screen-shots you have.
+Description: Microsoft Expression Web SuperPreview free cross browser testing software allows you to test and debug the layout issues across different IE browsers and platforms.
+You can check the websites in different browsers simultaneously.
+Also, check how a page renders in a browser and compare it with the other standard screen-shots you have.

 Expression Web SuperPreview for Internet Explorer shows your web pages rendered in Internet Explorer 6 and either Internet Explorer 7 or Internet Explorer 8, depending on which version you have installed on your machine.

-Currently beta version of SuperPreview for Internet Explorer is available for free for download.
+Currently, the beta version of SuperPreview for Internet Explorer is available for free download.

-If you can’t rely on these free online cross browser testing tools then using Virtual Desktop is the best solution for you.
-Using Virtual machine you can simulate live environment for multiple browsers and different operating systems.
-You can use virtual machine software or can setup a virtual machine in your office network with different operating system images and browsers which can be accessed remotely for browser compatibility testing.
+If you can’t rely on these free online cross-browser testing tools then using Virtual Desktop is the best solution for you.
+Using Virtual machine you can simulate the live environment for multiple browsers and different operating systems.
+You can use virtual machine software or set up a virtual machine on your office network with different operating system images and browsers which can be accessed remotely for browser compatibility testing.

 BrowserCam is a paid online service that allows you to view your web pages across different platforms and browsers, either by automatically taking the screen-shot or manually navigating web pages in different browsers.
-Free trial is available for 200 screen captures in a day.
+A free trial is available for 200 screen captures in a day.

-BrowserSeal cross browser testing tool allows you to capture an image of your website under different browsers with a single click of a mouse.
+The browserseal cross-browser testing tool allows you to capture an image of your website under different browsers with a single click of a mouse.
 You can navigate images to spot layout and UI issues.
-Browserseal tool support almost all major versions of Internet Explorer, Firefox, Google Chrome, Opera and Safari.
+Browserseal tool support almost all major versions of Internet Explorer, Firefox, Google Chrome, Opera, and Safari.

 Free Trial version of Browserseal is also available, limited to two browsers (Firefox and Internet Explorer) and one screen-shot per session.

-Cloud Testing tool allows you to check website look and feel and the functionality on Internet Explorer, Firefox, Safari.
+Cloud Testing tool allows you to check website look and feel and the functionality of Internet Explorer, Firefox, Safari.
 Opera and Google Chrome browsers on real operating systems in the cloud.